shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 The shadow behind Mudrich reached with its arms and pulled her in close.

 "Muddy, thank you so much!"
 A face revealed itself.
 It was Ersatzica.
-It was her wolf face.
+It was her wolf face, her wolf fur, and her wolf body.
 She squeezed Mudrich from behind.

 "No problem, Ersie."